-We have been considering the impacts of climate change for a number of years and have made significant progress with the development of our climate risk framework over the past twelve months.
+Canopius has been considering the impacts of climate change for a number of years and have made significant progress with its climate risk framework as it continues to embed and mature.
 The framework has been developed across four key areas: Governance, Risk Management, Scenario Analysis, and Disclosures.
-The framework has been developed with consideration of regulatory expectations.
+The framework was developed with regulatory expectations in mind.

-Key milestones have been achieved to help ensure climate change risk is now better understood, to better support decision making and risk management and allow us to meet external stakeholder expectations, including those of regulators.
+Key milestones have been achieved to help ensure climate change risk is now better understood, to better support decision making and risk management, and allow us to meet external stakeholder expectations.
 Key achievements include: